ijzm/RespriteHero/README.md

 ## Version History

+* 0.2.0
+	* You can now change the textures of items that have charges.
+Just create the file [ItemName]_[ChargeNumber].png
 * 0.1.1
-    * Change TexturePack folder to Modconfig/RespriteHero
+	* Change TexturePack folder to ModConfig/RespriteHero
 * 0.1.0
 	* Initial Release

 ## Known Bugs

 * While reorganizing your inventory, right clicking while dragging an item will stop selecting the item.
-* Items with charges (Meal, Waterskin, etc) won't change their texture.
 * Slowdown when instancing multiple items.

 ## License